-The Dong Feng-16 (DF-16) is a road-mobile, solid-fueled, short-range ballistic missile developed and deployed by China.
-It was first publicly displayed during a Chinese military parade in 2015.
+The DF-16 (Dong Feng-16 / CSS-11) is a road-mobile, solid-fueled, short-range ballistic missile developed and deployed by China.
+China first publicly displayed the missile during a 2015 military parade.

 DF-16 at a Glance